 Alpha Testing: Acceptance testing performed by the customer in a controlled environment at the developer's site.
 The software is used by the customer in a setting approximating the target environment with the developer observing and recording errors and usage problems.

-Assertion Testing: A dynamic analysis technique which inserts assertions about the relationship between program variables into the program code.
+Assertion Testing: A dynamic analysis technique that inserts assertions about the relationship between program variables into the program code.
 The truth of the assertions is determined as the program executes.

 Boundary Value Analysis: A selection technique in which test data are chosen to lie along "boundaries" of the input domain [or output range] classes, data structures, procedure parameters, etc. Choices often include maximum, minimum, and trivial values or parameters.